ZeroYuHuang/ZeroYuHuang.github.io/index.md

 **Hight Lights**

 - Jan.
-2025: Two papers get accepted by ICLR 2025 and one by NAACL!
+2025: Two papers get accepted by ICLR 2025 and one paper accepted by NAACL!

 - Nov.
 2024: Our paper, [Stacking Your Transformers: A Closer Look at Model Growth for Efficient LLM Pre-Training](https://openreview.net/forum?id=FXJDcriMYH), has been accepted by NeurIPS 2024 (spotlight)!